kamperemu/twitter-troll-detection/README.md

 # Twitter Troll Detection

 this project is not a commercial product currently, its mostly used for research work.

+The project is also a work in progress so there may be differences between versions. (so there may be discrepancies in the research paper and the algorithms)

 ## Abstract